rgburke/grv/README.md

  - libcurl
  - cmake (to build libgit2)

-Building GRV on OSX requires homebrew and for readline to be installed using homebrew.
+Building GRV on OSX requires homebrew, and for readline to be installed using homebrew.

 To install GRV run: